vishaltorgal/reactjs-interview-questions/README.md

 ## 8. **What are controlled components (forms)?**

+A Controlled Component is a form element whose value is controlled by React state.

 Controlled components in React are form elements like `<input>`, `<textarea>`, and `<select>` where the value is controlled by React's state.
 The form element's value is set by the state, and any changes to the input are handled through event handlers that update the state.

 ```jsx